 One quick thing I need to address, since I get emails about this from time to time.
 Take a look at the message below:

-If you, like Susan, noticed that a few “missing” notes, good eye.
+If you, like Susan, noticed a few “missing” notes, good eye.
 But don’t worry, that doesn’t really matter for our purposes.
 Here’s how I answered Susan:

 There’s some tricky music theory reasoning behind all of this.
 Let’s not get bogged down with useless info, and move on to more practical matters.